stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 But do you guys think the boringness comes from institutions themselves or what they're doing?
 Because everyone seems to be doing like stablecoin or treasury company, you know, like that.
 Those seem to be the two options.

 [[15:30]](https://www.youtube.com/watch?v=15MltoqMjZU&t=930s) **Kieren:**
 Yeah, I think it's a strange thing in which like the meme coins ended to some degree with the U.S. elections.
-And like, I feel like Libra was really the end, you know, in which, you know, a coin associated with a public official did pretty badly for the people involved.
+And like, I feel like [$Libra](https://en.wikipedia.org/wiki/$Libra_cryptocurrency_scandal) was really the end, you know, in which, you know, a coin associated with a public official did pretty badly for the people involved.
 Excuse me.

 [[15:59]](https://www.youtube.com/watch?v=15MltoqMjZU&t=959s) **Victor:**
-And sorry, I thought you were talking about the Facebook Libra.
+And sorry, I thought you were talking about the [Facebook Libra](https://en.wikipedia.org/wiki/Diem_(digital_currency)).

 [[16:02]](https://www.youtube.com/watch?v=15MltoqMjZU&t=962s) **Kieren:**
-No, no, no, no. Yeah, the Millet associated meme.
-The Millet associated meme, gotcha.
+No, no, no, no. Yeah, the [Milei](https://en.wikipedia.org/wiki/Javier_Milei) associated meme.
+The Milei associated meme, gotcha.

 [[16:08]](https://www.youtube.com/watch?v=15MltoqMjZU&t=968s) **Bob:**
-There was a hog tear coin as well, wasn't there?
+There was a [Hawk Tuah coin](https://en.wikipedia.org/wiki/Haliey_Welch#Meme_coin_scandal) as well, wasn't there?

 [[16:11]](https://www.youtube.com/watch?v=15MltoqMjZU&t=971s) **Kieren:**
 Yeah, I think it was before, though.
 I feel like that was not the end, but yes, it's sort of, you know, I think they've kind of peaked.
-Pump.fund still seems to be doing lots and lots of launches in revenue, but no one is really talking that much about it anymore.
+[Pumped.fun](https://pumped.fun/) still seems to be doing lots and lots of launches in revenue, but no one is really talking that much about it anymore.
 And we're getting back to something like you either have to have tech or now you have to have revenue.
-And it's gotten almost like a mirror of the public equity markets in which people are, you know, something like when I talk at more length another time, I keep seeing criticism of, say, Uniswap because they generate a lot of fees.
-But a lot of those fees go directly to the lab company and they don't go to the protocol or and they have to turn the protocol fees on and would then start theoretically buying back the token.
+And it's gotten almost like a mirror of the public equity markets in which people are, you know, something like when I talk at more length another time, I keep seeing criticism of, say, [Uniswap](https://app.uniswap.org/) because they generate a lot of fees.
+But a lot of those fees go directly to the Lab company and they don't go to the protocol or and they have to turn the protocol fees on and would then start theoretically buying back the token.

-Whereas folks like Hyperliquid, there's no lab skim and there are pretty big buybacks going on and the token price has gone up.
-And, you know, people argue Uniswap has a kind of conflict of interest there.
-But anyway, the point being, like, suddenly it all became about like revenue, US dollar denominated yields, like how to do not quite a SPAC.
+Whereas folks like [Hyperliquid](https://hyperfoundation.org/), there's no Lab skim and there are pretty big buybacks going on and the token price has gone up.
+And, you know, people argue [Uniswap](https://app.uniswap.org/) has a kind of conflict of interest there.
+But anyway, the point being, like, suddenly it all became about like revenue, US dollar denominated yields, like how to do not quite a [SPAC](https://en.wikipedia.org/wiki/Special-purpose_acquisition_company).

 Most of these treasury companies are an existing publicly traded company.
 And there's, you know, maybe not a formal takeover with a change of control, but usually like an injection of capital that the company is doing something else right now.
 And then it starts digital asset treasury operations.

-You know, like there was a panel, Tom Lee gave a lot of like numbers on how big his digital asset treasury company is, what chunk of ETH it holds, you know, now what the trend is, all that sort of thing.
-And they've, I guess, Michael Saylor kind of pioneered, I don't know if he was there, I don't think he was, some of the financial engineering that kind of creatively let him acquire as much Bitcoin as possible.
+You know, like there was a panel, [Tom Lee](https://en.wikipedia.org/wiki/Thomas_Lee_(analyst)) gave a lot of like numbers on how big [his digital asset treasury company](https://www.bitminetech.io/) is, what chunk of ETH it holds, you know, now what the trend is, all that sort of thing.
+And they've, I guess, [Michael Saylor](https://en.wikipedia.org/wiki/Michael_J._Saylor) kind of pioneered, I don't know if he was there, I don't think he was, some of the financial engineering that kind of creatively let him acquire as much Bitcoin as possible.
 And all these folks are then kind of in the, I would argue like part of the TradFi mindset, people make complicated products that sort of favor the house in a sense.

 So that, you know, no matter what, like the client has an idea, but the institution does okay, right?
 And some analog of that is going on, you know, people are purchasing, like a lot of the time you would just want to hold tokens directly as opposed to invest in a digital assets treasury.
 I guess I think the digital asset treasuries may be better than the ETFs.